Facepunch/garrysmod-issues/README.md

 Help and Support
 ---
 This is not the place for help and support.
-You can ask for help as well as discuss game updates on the official [Discord](https://discord.gg/gmod) server.
-If you need help please seek it in the Discord channels #help or #developer-general, or at [Facepunch Support](https://support.facepunchstudios.com/) .
+You can ask for help from the community well as discuss game updates on the official [Discord server](https://discord.gg/gmod) (Please use appropriate channels - `#developer-general` for modding help and `#help` for everything else).

+You can also contact [Facepunch Support](https://support.facepunchstudios.com/) for technical support with the game (not modding help).

 Security Exploits
 ---